rspamd/rspamd.com/doc/quickstart.md

 ];
 ~~~

-In the example above `fallback+file://${CONFDIR}/2tld.inc` will be used when the first composite backend is somehow unreachable (e.g. when first load of Rspamd or all elements are invalid).
+In the example above `fallback+file://${CONFDIR}/2tld.inc` will be used when the first composite backend is somehow unreachable (e.g. when the first load of Rspamd or all elements are invalid).

-Bear in mind that (1) and (3) can only be distinguished by making an array like `map = ["192.168.1.1/24"]`
+Bear in mind that (1) and (3) can only be distinguished by making an array-like `map = ["192.168.1.1/24"]`
-Historically just for radix map (ipnetwork ones) you could also use `map = "192.168.1.1/24"` but it is not recommended.
+Historically just for the radix map (IP network ones) you could also use `map = "192.168.1.1/24"` but it is not recommended.

-Within maps you can use whitespace or comments.
-For example, here is an example of ip/network map:
+Within maps, you can use whitespace or comments.
+For example, here is an example of IP/network map:

     # Example map
     127.0.0.1 # localhost